Uploaded image for project: 'JDK'

 $6 ==> false

 For domain values like Integer, the fact that each object has unique identity is unwanted complexity that leads to surprising behavior and exposes incidental implementation choices.
-This extra complexity could be avoided if the language did not insist that separately-created but interchangeable objects have distinct identities.
+This extra complexity could be avoided if objects whose state and behavior make them interchangeable could be freed from the legacy requirement to have distinct identities.

 Object identity is expensive at run time

 Java's requirement that every object have identity, even if some domain values don't want it, is a performance impediment.
-Typically, the JVM has to allocate memory for each newly created object, distinguishing it from every object already in the system, and then reference that memory location whenever the object is used or stored.
+It means the JVM has to allocate memory for each newly created object, distinguishing it from every object already in the system, and reference the location in memory whenever the object is used or stored.

-For example, a program might need to create arrays of int values or LocalDate references.
+For example, suppose a program creates arrays of int values and LocalDate references:

 jshell> int[] ints = { 1996, 2006, 1996, 1, 23 }